Consensys/linea-monorepo/contracts/README.md

 ## Linea Canonical Token Bridge

-The Canonical Token Bridge (TokenBridge) is a canonical ERC20 token brige between Ethereum and Linea networks.
+The Canonical Token Bridge (TokenBridge) is a canonical ERC20 token bridge between Ethereum and Linea networks.

 The TokenBridge utilises the L1MessageService and the L2MessageService for the transmission of messages between each layer's TokenBridge.